 The OPRU Network provides the expert infrastructure needed to test therapeutic drugs during pregnancy.
-It allows researchers to conduct safe, technically sophisticated, and complex studies that will help clinicians protect women’s health, improve birth outcomes, and reduce infant mortality.
+The Network allows researchers to conduct safe, technically sophisticated, and complex studies that will help clinicians protect women’s health, improve birth outcomes, and reduce infant mortality.

-A number of factors influence pharmacology during both normal and abnormal pregnancies, such as a lengthened period of intestinal transfer, increased cardiac output, and altered plasma sex hormone composition.
+A number of factors influence pharmacology during both normal and abnormal pregnancies, such as a lengthened period of intestinal transfer, increased cardiac output, and altered composition of plasma sex hormones.
 However, very little is known about the effects of these variables on drugs that are necessary for the health and well-being of pregnant women and their fetuses.

 Funded through the U10 cooperative agreement mechanism, each OPRU contains three components: